HaritiBhatia/HaritiBhatia/README.md

 📊 **Visualizing Insights**: Power BI is my canvas, where I transform raw data into captivating visual narratives.

 🏢 **Experience Crafting**: From architecting interactive dashboards for a multitude of employees to leading teams, I weave experiences that matter.
+📊 Eager Explorer: Currently delving into the realms of Apache Kafka and AWS, excited to add their magic to my toolkit.

 ##Experiences